chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ## Making changes to files

-After cloning the code from your fork of you are free to create and expand upon the project.
-Once you have completed something sizeable, be it a feature, function, or documentation, it is time to commit.
+This practice presumes that:

+* you are in your `mytest` directory
+* your `mytest` virtualenv is active
-For now, let's edit content from [Chalmer Lowe's Introduction to Sprinting Codeless Project](https://github.com/chalmerlowe/intro_to_sprinting_codeless_project/).
+* you have forked [Chalmer Lowe's Introduction to Sprinting Codeless Project](https://github.com/chalmerlowe/intro_to_sprinting_codeless_project/) to your repo
+* you have cloned that material into your local directory

-This project is full of files with poems.
+With a freshly cloned repo, we can make some edits and revisions to the Codeless Project, which is full of files with poems.

-1. Change directories on your computer until you are in the top-level folder for the repository.
-If you type `ls` (or `dir` in Windows) you should see multiple files.
+**Ensure** you are in the top-level folder for the repository.

+   * If you type `ls` (or `dir` in Windows) you should see multiple files.

+Pick a file and edit it.

+   * Change a line, a word, a phrase, any change to the file will be sufficient
+   * Save the file.
-2. Pick a file and edit it.
-Add your name, change a line, a word, a phrase and save the file. **NOTE**: this workshop is intended for all audiences, so please avoid anything inappropriate OR not safe for work (NSFW).
-Play like a champion.
+   * **NOTE**: this workshop is intended for all audiences, so please avoid anything inappropriate OR not safe for work (NSFW). **Play like a champion**.

-3. Check the current status of all files in the repository:
+**Check** the current status of all files in the repository:

 ```bash
 $ git status